wyhinton/AwesomeHoudini/README.md

 - Tools/Extensions
+  - UI
+   - Panels
      - [Womrhole Content Browser](https://wormholetools.gumroad.com/l/whbrowser) The Wormhole Content Browser is a custom UI for Houdini that enables quick browsing, previewing, and importing of content into Houdini.
-  - [Houdini VEX Editor](https://github.com/paulwinex/pw_Houdini_VEX_Editor) Advanced Houdini VEX Editor
-  - [MASSEParmUtilities](https://github.com/viktors-a/MASSEParmUtilities) Easily setup control parmaters
+     - [Vex Snippet Library](https://github.com/dchow1992/Vex_Snippet_Library) Python Panel utility for creating, storing, and accessing vex snippets in Houdini.
      - [Marking Menu](https://github.com/dchow1992/houdini_markingmenu) Marking Menu for the Houdini network editor.
 Fast access to node creation, placement, toolscripts, and shelf tools
+   - Parameters
+     - [MASSEParmUtilities](https://github.com/viktors-a/MASSEParmUtilities) Easily setup control parmaters
+  - Hip File
+    - [Hip Meta Stripper](https://github.com/pedohorse/hip-meta-stripper) Strips metadata from your hip files.
+  - Misc

   - [hdBlackbird](https://github.com/tangent-opensource/hdBlackbird) A USD/Hydra RenderDelegate plugin that adds support for the Blackbird renderer (a fork of the Blender Foundation's Cycles renderer) to any client.
   - [Nikla Rosenstein Houdini Library](https://github.com/nrosenstein-old/houdini-library) Rosenstein's personal library of Houdini digital assets and shelf tools.
   - [HoudiniExprEditor](https://github.com/cgtoolbox/HoudiniExprEditor) Houdini Expression Editor allows you to set up an external text editor for all type of expressions.
 Such as Vex snippet, python code, HScript.
 It uses a system of file watchers to keep track of code updates in real time.
 It doesn't freeze Houdini and you don't have to close your editor to see the updated code applied on your parameter.
 Also compatible with custom Python SOP nodes source code.